Blokyk/starkid/README.md

 - Just like you can't have methods outside of classes, you can't have `[Command]`s outside of `[CommandGroup]`s.

 - Command options are declared by adding `[Option]` to a parameter.
-Any other parameter will be treated as an argument.
+Any other parameter will be treated as a mandatory argument.

 - Using `[Option]` on a field or property (with a set accessor) declares that option for the whole group.

 - An `[Option]` whose type is `bool` will be treated as a flag.

 For more information, check out [Your first app with Recline](docs/Your-first-app-with-Recline.md) and [Recline overview](docs/Recline-overview.md).

-## Known bugs & missing features 🐛

-- You cannot declare a custom `--help` or `-h` option.

-- Help texts are currently entirely generated at compile-time, which means it won't adapt to the size of the terminal; instead it uses a default column size of 80 characters.

-- Errors and warnings from Recline do not show up as red squiggles, and instead are only available from the `Build output` window in VS, or in the output of `dotnet build`.

 ## ...why tho?